NooranIshtiaq/TEXT_BASED_SENTIMENT_ANALYSIS/README.md

-# TEXT_BASED_SENTIMENT_ANALYSIS
-Sentiment and thematic analysis on Amazon product reviews using NLP techniques.
-The project involves preprocessing raw text data, performing thematic categorization, and classifying reviews into positive, negative, or neutral sentiments.

 # 📊 Amazon Reviews Sentiment Analysis (Colab)

 This project performs sentiment analysis on Amazon Cell Phones & Accessories reviews.
 It classifies reviews as **Positive**, **Negative**, or **Neutral** based on keyword sentiment scores and frequency-based keyword extraction.